CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Legend of Metadata Operations

-In the graphs presented above and below, we color-code the different _metadata operations_ in order to quickly show what activities a Supply-chain Role may be involved in.
+In the graphs presented above and below, we color-code the different _metadata operations_ in order to quickly show what activities a supply-chain Role may be involved in.

 We're also assuming that Metadata is stored in SBOMs, but this need not be the case.
-To distinguish between Metadata roles and Supply-chain roles, we have decided to refer to the former as "SBOM Roles".
+To distinguish between Metadata roles and supply-chain roles, we have decided to refer to the former as "SBOM Roles".
 This convention is also commonly used (or implied) in the referenced material.
 This may change in later revisions of this document.